Marathon race day tips | Do’s and don’ts for your first marathon

 In your post-race bag, consider packing another sweatshirt or warm clothes, recovery sandals, and a post-marathon snack.

-Try a shake-out run, and then stay off your feet as much as you can.
+Then stay off your feet as much as you can.
 The day before your marathon, consider doing a light 15 to 20-minute shakeout run to get your blood flowing and to prime your legs for your marathon.

 After you’ve finished a shakeout run, try staying off your feet the rest of the day to save your energy for race day.

-Don’t stress if you toss and turn all night.
 You won’t be alone if you can’t fall asleep the night before your race 1.

 And though you’ve heard sleep is essential, the night before a race is an exception for a couple of reasons.